bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Containing Floats Demo</h4>

-One way to force containing these floats would be to place an empty element just before the parent elements closing tag, of which would need to include the style declaration clear: both;.
+<p>One way to force containing these floats would be to place an empty
+element just before the parent elements closing tag, of which would need to include the style declaration clear: both;.
 Clearing the floats this way works and is valid in most cases, but it isn't exactly semantic.
-Depending on how many different floats need to be cleared on a page the number of empty elements can begin to stack up quickly, while not providing any real contextual value to the page.
+Depending on how many different floats need to be cleared on a page the number of empty elements can begin to stack up quickly, while not providing any real contextual value to the page.</p>

-Fortunately there are a couple of different techniques we can use to contain these floats, the most popular of which include the overflow technique and the clearfix technique.
+<p>Fortunately there are a couple of different techniques we can use to
+contain these floats, the most popular of which include the overflow technique and the clearfix technique.</p>

 <h4>The Overflow Technique</h4>

-One technique for containing floats within a parent element is to use the CSS overflow property.
-Setting the overflow property value to auto within the parent element will contain the floats, resulting in an actual height for the parent element, thus including a gray background in our example.
+<p>One technique for containing floats within a parent element is to use
+the CSS overflow property.
+Setting the overflow property value to auto within the parent element will contain the floats, resulting in an actual height for the parent element, thus including a gray background in our example.</p>

-For this to work within Internet Explorer 6 a height or width is required on the parent element.
+<p>For this to work within Internet Explorer 6 a height or width is
+required on the parent element.
 Since the height may likely be variable a width of 100% will do the trick.
-Using overflow: auto; in Internet Explorer on an Apple computer will also add scrollbars to the parent element, in which it is better to use the overflow: hidden; declaration.
+Using overflow: auto; in Internet Explorer on an Apple computer will also add scrollbars to the parent element, in which it is better to use the overflow: hidden; declaration.</p>

 ```
  1  .box-set {